Run multiple AI coding agents on the same codebase. All merging to one PR.

 A single coding agent — Cursor, Claude Code, Codex — is sequential by default.
 You give it a task, it runs, you wait, you review, you give it the next one.
 Orchestration breaks that bottleneck.
 Independent subtasks run simultaneously.
 A feature that would take one agent an hour might take four agents fifteen minutes.

 The constraint in AI-assisted development has shifted.
 It's no longer how fast an agent writes code.
 It's whether the task decomposition going into that agent is any good.
 Most orchestration failures come down to a bad input spec — vague subtasks, unmapped dependencies, missing file context.
+Effective ai agent orchestration starts with a plan that's already decomposed by dependency before the first agent runs.
 Google's 2025 DORA Report found that higher AI adoption correlated with a 9% increase in bug rates and 154% increase in PR size.
 Agents aren't the problem.
 The specs they run on are.

 The current landscape includes developer frameworks — LangGraph, CrewAI, the OpenAI Agents SDK — for building orchestration systems from scratch, and coding-specific tools like Composio's Agent Orchestrator for managing agent fleets.
 Most of them share the same assumption: you arrive with a well-decomposed task structure.
 That assumption is the gap.